robsondepaula/devops-with-kubernetes/part2/2_02/project/README.md

 # The "project"
-Run the app locally:
+To run the app locally:
 ```
 npm start
 ```
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Requires that the service is also running on port 3001.

 To build it for deployment and containerization:
 ```